 Sir Edward had been knighted by James I before his marriage to Anne, but he did not succeed to the Baronetcy until 19 September 1615 when his father died.
 By then, his three oldest children had been born.

-Anne gave birth to at least 8 children who grew to adulthood: Elizabeth, Mary, Edward, William, Thomas, Anne, Jane, and Frances.
-The children were named in her will, and her monument in Willington Church recorded that she had 3 sons and 5 daughters.
+Anne gave birth to 10 children, 8 who grew to adulthood: Elizabeth, Mary, Frances, William (died young), Jane, Edward, Thomas, Hannah (died young), Anne, and William.
+Her daughters were named in her will, and her monument in Willington Church recorded that she had 3 sons and 5 daughters.

 Elizabeth: Baptized 17 March 1611 in Willington, Bedfordshire

 Mary: Baptized 26 December 1612 in Norton, Hertfordshire (son of Edward Ghostwicke and wife Anne)

 Frances: Baptized 19 February 1615 in Bisham, Berkshire